-The Faculty also offers the bachelor's programme Technische bestuurskunde and two other master's programmes: Systems Engineering, Policy Analysis and Management (SEPAM) and Management of Technology (MOT).
+The master's programme Management of Technology (MOT) is offered by the Faculty of Technology, Policy and Management at Delft University of Technology (TU Delft).
+The Faculty also offers one bachelor's programme Technische bestuurskunde and two other master's programmes: Engineering and Policy Analysis (EPA) and Systems Engineering, Policy Analysis and Management (SEPAM).
 The assessments of these programmes are described in separate reports.